ideasonpurpose/.github/profile/README.md

-# Ideas On Purpose a creative agency working at the intersection of business and society.
+# <a name="readme" />Ideas On Purpose a creative agency working at the intersection of business and society.